tylim88/Firelord/README.md

 One thing you will miss is the optimistic update, well until Firestore allows us to write rules in mainstream languages, we need to create our own optimistic update solutions.

-Only use Firestore rule for simple read and write.
+Only use Firestore rule for simple authorization.

 ### Do Not Use `Offset`